 Jones was always a prophetic voice decrying the contemporary epistemological crisis—a true crisis of knowing—as much as he was a manifestation of it.
 He urged his audience to do their own research, to discover the truth for themselves, while insisting that much of what we think we know, and most of what we’re told by the mainstream media, is a sham.

-Jones—as persona or person, as character actor or journalist, as you will—speaks from a location of sincerity.
-His exaggerated emotionality loses no force if it is seen as a theatrical device.
+Jones—as persona or person, as character-actor or journalist, as you like—speaks from a location of sincerity.
+His exaggerated emotionality loses no force if it’s seen as a theatrical device.
 His claims—to challenge normative narratives of news, to expose conspiratorial plots, to pull back the curtain on choreographed events passed off by those in authority as authentic happenings—none of these depend on his own self-identification with his style of presentation.
 Nor do they stand or fall based on how the man behaves in his personal life, making any “revelations” from the family law court moot.
 The sincerity his audience takes away from his show is unconnected from “Alex Jones,” who serves merely as the mouthpiece and the face of what gets said.

-This is so challenging for Jones’s critics on the left (who are also Trump’s critics) because they hold to a model of sincerity that insists upon both a private, interior life of the mind and a complete and committed identification of that hidden inner self with outward activity.
+This is so challenging for Jones’s liberal critics (who are also Trump’s critics) because they hold to a model of sincerity that insists upon both a private, interior life of the mind and a complete and committed identification of that hidden inner self with outward activity.

 Might we not all be performance artists, to a degree, these days?
 Are we not living mediated, largely online lives, via corporate platforms that require us to pose and post and like and link, crafting new modes of subjectivity?
 Is a world of ubiquitous surveillance (by self, others, and state) necessarily also a world of ubiquitous performance?

-Critics on the left cling to that original, Protestant concept of sincerity, believing in the power of belief.
-Their read on the world is predicated on a similarly Protestant model of private human depth, wherein there is an active intellectual inner life, debating and discerning, before one speaks or writes or acts in public.
+Liberal critics cling to that original, Protestant concept of sincerity, believing in the power of belief.
+Their read on the world is predicated on a similarly Protestant model of private human depth, wherein there’s an active intellectual inner life, debating and discerning, before one speaks or writes or acts in public.